sunsun8170/YZU-CAPTCHA-TrOCR/README.md

 ## Conclusion

-**The final results demonstrated that this fine-tuned model for recognizing CAPTCHA images on the YZU Course Selection System achieved an accuracy of _99.97%_**.
+The final results demonstrated that **this fine-tuned TrOCR-small-printed model for recognizing CAPTCHA images on the YZU Course Selection System achieved an accuracy of _99.97%_**.

 ## Contact me